junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam sighs.
 "We still need his help.
 And he needs to be *willing* to help.
 The least we can do is not to piss him off more than he already is."

 Cas chimes in just in time, not very helpfully, "That would be a very difficult thing to do."
-He meets the brothers' eyes, then adds, "Considering how angry he already was, and he would very much like to kill all of us as soon as he could.
-Just saying."
+He meets the brothers' eyes, then adds, "Considering how angry he already was, and he would very much like to kill all of us as soon as he could."

+"I'm with Feathers this time," Crowley comments flatly with a nod.

-Dean forces a smile.
+Dean forces a fake smile.
 "Good to know.
 Now can we go?"

-Sam moves toward backseat door, while Crowley and Rowena are just about to walk away.
+Sam moves toward the backseat door, while Crowley and Rowena are just about to walk away.
 Dean points at their backs: "Not so soon."

-Crowley grumbles with grudge, "What?!
+Crowley grumbles with clear grudge and exhaustion, "What?!
 Thought you got your reward already, I didn't even argue for a share.
-Still can't get a day off?"
+I just got my ass kicked about, still can't get a day off?"

 Dean takes a breath to make the smile on his face looks slightly more genuine.
-Then tells them, "We might still need some more of your help."
+Then tells them, as politely as he can manage, "We might still need some more of your help."

 Crowley snaps grumpily, "What am I, 911?"